 “Congratulations to Ken for receiving this prestigious recognition, which is a testament to his commitment to offer the highest standard of success in financial relationships.
 Ken represents the best of our industry,” said Jerry Lombard, President, Private Client Group.

-Ken, Executive Vice President/Investments, Financial Advisor and founding member of the Feiertag Financial Group of Janney Montgomery Scott LLC, is a member of Janney’s CEO Roundtable Club Level Financial Advisors and also on the Janney Financial Advisor Council, which honor the Firm’s most successful Financial Advisors.
+Ken, Executive Vice President/Investments, Financial Advisor and founding member of the Feiertag Financial Group of Janney Montgomery Scott LLC, is a member of Janney’s CEO Roundtable Club Level Financial Advisors and also on the Janney Financial Advisor Advisory Council, both which honor the Firm’s most successful Financial Advisors.
+In 2020, Ken was named to the Forbes Best-In-State Wealth Advisors list.
 He attended the Delivering Solutions for Small Business Owners certification program through Janney University in conjunction with the Wharton School of Business.
 Ken received his bachelor of science in Business Administration with a minor in Economics from S.U.N.Y College at Fredonia, Fredonia, NY.

 Ken is a founding member of the Inner President Circle for the Treasure Coast Hospice, member of the Martin County Chamber of Commerce in Stuart, FL and supports the Council on Aging, the Briana Lawson Foundation, Casey’s Hope Foundation, Meals on Wheels, the Women’s Club of Stuart, Martin County Schools athletic programs, the Hanley Foundation, Heavenly Smiles Foundation, Friends In Pink, and Volunteers in Medicine.